Rayonnant: Sculpture

+Statuary could also be irreverent - the Lincoln Imp perches in a spandrel of the Angel Choir.

 Decorative elements

 One distinctive element of Rayonnant was the use of carved stone decorative elements on the exterior and interior.
 These included the fleuron, the pinnacle, and the finial, which gave greater height to everything from doorways to buttress.
 These elements usually also had a practical purpose; they were often added to external structures, such as buttresses, to give them additional weight.

 These elements included the crocket, in the form of a stylized carving of curled leaves, buds or flowers which are used at regular intervals to decorate the sloping edges of spires, finials, pinnacles, and wimpergs.